fxxrytail/skzcode/content/support/skz-comeback/index.md

 In case you don't know what *Music Show Win* is, it happens during their album promotion.
 The No. 1 song of the week is announced per music show and each music show has different criteria for it.
 Criteria is usually composed of YouTube streaming (FREE), voting on apps (FREE), buying physical album, and streaming on Korean streaming platforms (biggest criteria).
 We only have few weeks to give Stray Kids Music Show Wins for "NOEASY" and there may not be next time for this album that's why STAYs all around the world are encouraged to help participate.

+> FREE as long as you have access to internet.

 Here's a detailed information about all Korean music shows criteria provided by KShowAnalysis.
 Stray Kids don't promote on The Show so you may ignore it.
 {{< tweet 1359377074717290496 >}}

 ## Korean Digital Sales
 Korean digital sale is a BIG part of *Music Show Win*.
-It's also a big factor in *Award Ceremonies* (ceremonies to award music and performances of the year).
-To get a big digital sale point, STAYs are encourage to stream and download songs on the following Korean music streaming platforms:
+It's also a big factor in *Award Ceremonies* (ceremonies to award music, performances, artist of the year and more).
+To get a big digital sale point, STAYs are encourage to stream songs on the following Korean music streaming platforms:

 ![Korean music streaming platforms](images/melon-genie-bugs.jpg)